HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ##Keyboard Layout

 There are several text input solutions which are used to create digital written texts in Navajo.
-Two different full size keyboard layouts, and two different layouts on mobile devices.
-The first of the two keyboard layouts discussed was developed prior to Unicode utilized a customized font.
-Keys were assigned on the basis of which characters in the font were replaced.
-We can see evidence of this historical artifact in the online work at: http://www.gomyson.com/traces.php
+Four are briefly discussed here.
+These include two different full size keyboard layouts, and two layouts on mobile devices, iOS and Android.
+The first of the two full size keyboard layouts discussed was developed prior to Unicode.
+It was utilized along with a customized font.
+Keys on the keyboard were assigned on the basis of which characters in the font were replaced.
+I assume that numbers were also  We can see evidence of this historical artifact in the online work at: http://www.gomyson.com/traces.php

 ![Pre-Unicode Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/NAV-keyboard.jpg)